mrmezan06/Cpp-OOP/Blockchain.md

 A ledger updated in minutes could save millions in collateral and settlement costs, while also automating banks’ creaky and expensive back office systems.

 ![alt](./img/Blockhain-solves-top-blockchain-interview-edureka.png)

+### Q. What are the key principles in Blockchain that are helpful in eliminating the security threats that needs to be followed?

+Ans: Yes, there are a few principles that need to be followed with respect to time.
+They are:

+1. Auditing
+2. Securing applications
+3. Securing testing and similar approaches
+4. Database security
+5. Continuity planning
+6. Digital workforce training

+All these principles are basic and are easy to implement.
+They are helpful in making the transactions records useful.

+### Q. Is the Blockchain Different from Banking Ledgers?

+Banks and accounting systems use ledgers to track and timestamp transactions.
+The difference is that the blockchain is completely decentralized and an open source.
+This means that people do not have to rely on or trust the central bank to keep track of the transactions.
+The peer-to-peer blockchain technology can keep track of all the transactions without the fear of having them erased or lost.

+Furthermore, the blockchain, because of its open-source nature, is more versatile and programmable than central banking ledgers.
+If programmers need new functionality on the blockchain, they can simply innovate on top of already existing software through consensus.
+This is difficult for central banks because of all of their regulations and central points of failure.